Continua kids is a holistic center providing medically supervised therapies, early intervention programs and support for children with unique needs.

-Speech therapist are speech language pathologist who are trained to assess, diagnose, treat children with speech, language, cognitive-communication, voice, swallowing, fluency disorders.
+Speech therapist in Delhi are speech language pathologist who are trained to assess, diagnose, treat children with speech, language, cognitive-communication, voice, swallowing, fluency disorders.
 A speech language pathologist is a person with Bsc/ Msc in speech & language.

 When does a child need speech therapy?

 - A child who cannot produce speech sounds, or cannot produce them clearly;

 - Children who has problems with speech rhythm and fluency, such as stuttering;

 - child with voice disorders, such as inappropriate pitch ;